headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 on your local computer to check it out, develop of test Sling applications.

 [Back to the Feature Model Home](/documentation/feature-model/feature-model-overview.md)

+>> isnt that documented in the readme of the kickstarter?

 ## Addendum: Build from Source